-Just by looking at the box you can tell that the headphones are slimmer than usual.
+Just by looking at the box, you can tell that the headphones are slimmer than usual.

-Now the first thing that you will notice if you are a skull candy product user, is that the look and feel of these headphones is heavily influenced by Skullcandy’s crush and wireless product range.
+Now the first thing that you will notice if you are a skull candy product user, is that the look and feel of these headphones are heavily influenced by Skullcandy’s crush and wireless product range.

 When compared to past editions of Hesh headphones this is a new feature.
 The past editions of Hesh headphones have always been a bit raised and stuck out somewhat.

 You can see that they were trying to disassociate with the past and made this design that much more sleek and slim.